rpoole444/ideabox/README.md

 # IDEABOX

-### Info:
+### Abstract:
-- We built an idea card generator that allows users to create and save new idea cards with whatever title and body text they input.
-Users can favorite cards by clicking the star button and then unfavorite them by clicking the red star button.
+This app helps users generate, store and favorite ideas.
+Users are able to input title text and body text then save the personal idea information using the save button to save the instance in the field directly below.
+Users can also favorite and un-favorite their created idea cards by clicking the star button.
+Finally users may easily delete an idea card by clicking the 'x' in each card instance

 ### Installation Instructions:
 - Users should clone the repository to their local machine: git clone